 Celina Ortega Soto is a research assistant at the department of Migration, Ethnicity and Society (REMESO) at Linköping University in Sweden.
 Before working on the CuRe project, she worked with two other projects concerning labor unions at Linköping University.
 Her scholarly interests include ethnicity, migration, and segregation.

-Manuela Bojadžijev is Professor for Globalized Cultures at the Faculty of Cultural Studies at the Leuphana University of Lüneburg and vice-director of the Berlin Institute for Integration and Migration Research (BIM) at the Humboldt University of Berlin.
-She was previously a research fellow at the Institute for European Ethnology at the Humboldt University of Berlin (2010–2015) and worked inter alia at the Free University of Berlin, the City University of London, Goldsmiths University of London, and the Johann Wolfgang Goethe University in Frankfurt am Main (on the “Transit Migration” project).
+Manuela Bojadžijev is Professor at the Institute for European Ethnology and vice-director of the Berlin Institute for Integration and Migration Research (BIM) at the Humboldt University of Berlin.
+She also is Visiting Scholar at the Center for Digital Cultures (CDC) at the Leuphana University of Lüneburg She was previously a research fellow at the Institute for European Ethnology at the Humboldt University of Berlin (2010–2015) and worked inter alia at the Free University of Berlin, the City University of London, Goldsmiths University of London, and the Johann Wolfgang Goethe University in Frankfurt am Main (on the “Transit Migration” project).
 While working on her PhD she received a fellowship at the Institute for Social Research in Frankfurt am Main.
 The overall focus of her work is researching globalized and digitised cultures.
 She in intereested in contemporary transformations of mobility and migration as well as of racism, in interplay with the current radical changes of work and life under conditions of digitisation and logistification.
 Addressing these topics, she currently oversees four research projects (funded be the European research programs H2020 and HERA, as well as the Volkswagen Foundation and the German Research Foundation).
 Additionally she curates, together with the author Carolin Emcke, at Berlin's House of World Cultures an online-archive on the history and presence of forced migration to Germany (funded by the Federal Cultural Foundation).
 Her more noteworthy publications include Turbulente Ränder.
 Neue Perspektiven auf Migration an den Grenzen Europas (2007; 2012; as part of Transit Migration Forschungsgruppe), Die windige Internationale (2008; 2012) and Race, Nation, Class: Rereading a Dialogue for our Times (2018; with Katrin Klingan).

 Alexander Harder is a PhD student at the Institute for Sociology and Cultural Organization (ISCO) at Leuphana University Lüneburg.
 He has worked and studied at the Otto-Suhr-Insitute for Political Science at Free University Berlin and the Transdisciplinary Center for Gender Studies at Humboldt University Berlin.
 His academic work concerns the digital organization of right-wing actors and discourses, their relevant online architectures and media practices.
 He is an associated member at the Berlin Institute for Integration and Migration Research (BIM), a member of the Center for Digital Cultures (CDC) in Lüneburg and of the Media & Digital Anthropology Lab (MeDiA Lab) at HU Berlin.